LaNell Williams

 LaNell Williams (born January 1, 1993) is an American physicist and virologist.
-She is the third African American woman to pursue a PhD in physics from Harvard University.
+She is the third African American woman to receive a PhD in physics from Harvard University.
 She founded the Women+ of Color Project, which helps women of color gain the resources to apply to graduate programs as well as giving advice about life as a graduate student.
 Her research focuses on the self assembly of the virus, bacteriophage MS2.

 Early life and education

 Williams was born in Memphis, Tennessee.
 She attended high school at City University School of Liberal Arts, graduating in 2011.
 She completed a bachelor's degree in physics at Wesleyan University in 2015.
 Williams was awarded a NSF-GRFP in 2016 to fund her graduate research at an accredited U.S. institution.
 She joined the Fisk-Vanderbilt Master's to PhD Bridge Program where she was a dual student at Fisk University and Vanderbilt University.
 She earned a Master's degree at Fisk University in 2017.
-Williams continued on to become the third African American woman to attend Harvard University for a graduate degree where she studied under Professor Vinothan N. Manoharan.
+Williams continued on to become the third African American woman to graduate with a Physics PhD in 2023 from Harvard University where she studied under Professor Vinothan N. Manoharan.